satishluintel/aws3transcribe/README.md

 In text, all the transcribed text would appear automatically.

 Things to consider before running the script:
 1. Please make sure that you are keeping 'audios' folder updated because the script will upload everything in this folder to Amazon S3.
+For testing, there is an audio file inside the folder.
 2. Please make sure that text folder is empty so that you receive transcripts for exactly what was kept in 'audios' folder.
+There is one sample transcription text file for your reference.
 3. Please put your credentials in the keys.py file
 4. The sleep timer is set to 5 seconds, you can change it to 1 to n seconds.
 5. Make sure you make the region name same in create_buckets.py and app.py, if you want to make your code more flexible, you can always change the keys.py file to add general configurations for your app.